Healing time and lessons from being a Grown-ups’ Nanny

 - How to cross country ski.
 Again.
 I learn this lesson every time I put on my skis.

 - The joy in caring about, on a daily basis, someone else’s needs besides my own.

 - That it’s possible to make a killer latte without a fancy machine.

 - How to discipline myself to write daily—a habit which has continued.

 I learned that caring and supporting someone who is out in the world working could be rewarding and enlightening.
-Seester usually works three days a week—sometimes four, sometimes five, on those days I would have supper ready when she came home.
-The nanny supports the person who is out in the world earning the money to keep the nanny supplied with what s/he needs to run the house.
+Jackie usually works three days a week—sometimes four, sometimes five, on those days I would have supper ready when she came home.
+A nanny supports the person who is out in the world earning the money to keep the nanny supplied with what s/he needs to run the house.
 The nanny has many self-jobs—in my case it was pursuing my writing.

 I purged, I wrote, I purged, I wrote.

 Are the two books ready for a publisher yet?
 No, but they took the most solid form they have had in the ten years since I started them.
 When I need a break from Cosmic Cold Cases of Pittsburgh, I pull out KT and Dia and attack them again, their stories taking on greater depth, rounding out.
 I have coffee with them and they tell me their stories—with conviction and deep passion.

 The book and the movie version of Under The Tuscan Sun are very different.
 Yet they each tell a moving story of shaking up your life, of not settling for status quo, of taking the road untaken.
 Was my move financially sound?
 Nope.
 I had saved enough money for vacations that I compiled that into one account and gave myself a budget to live on.
 Was it logistically logical?
 Nope again.
 Pittsburgh to Red Lodge, Montana (that road trip with Brother is another blog), stuff stored willy nilly with friends and family.
 Excess stuff given away.
 Did my decision save my soul?
 Oh, you betcha.